-What is this weird black looking thing?
+What is this weird black-looking thing?
 It’s fermented garlic – also called Black Garlic!
 It is made from fresh garlic that has been fermented for a period of time at a controlled temperature as well as a controlled humidity.
 If you taste them you will get a surprise.
-It has a sweet taste, and their consistency is chewy and jelly-like.
+It has a sweet taste, and its consistency is chewy and jelly-like.

-Because the allicin in the garlic gets reduced in the fermentation process black garlic actually doesn’t have as strong a flavour as fresh garlic does.
-The allicin is instead turned into antioxidant compounds such as bioactive alkaloids and flavonoid.
+Because the allicin in the garlic gets reduced in the fermentation process black garlic actually doesn’t have as strong a flavor as fresh garlic does.
+The allicin is instead turned into antioxidant compounds such as bioactive alkaloids and flavonoids.

 How to make it yourself